ACEnglish/laytr/README.md

-Laytr - GIAB TR stratification toolkit
+Laytr - Library for variant benchmarking stratification

 There is no quick start.
 This is a library for helping bioinformaticians perform analysis.
 Please read the documentation and tutorials.